Datduud/Intel_A2A_automated_system/README.md

 -Pre-process each broker file based on instructed rules<br>
 -Compare and list out missing shipment orders, saved in a new xlsx file<br>
 -Create a functional pivot table to report the results following DHL's standards<br>
--The result file can be directly used for a PBI dashboard built based on DHl's requirements and standards<br>
+-The result file can be directly used for a PBI dashboard built based on DHL's requirements and standards<br>
-The program showed a result of 99% accuracy compared to the standard workflow in DHl while only takes 20-30 minutes in comparison to Dhl's usual 2-3 days process<br>
+The program showed a result of 99% accuracy compared to the standard workflow in DHL while only takes 20-30 minutes in comparison to DHL's usual 2-3 days process<br>
 that takes 2 people to do.